aromic1/Mapper/README.md

 In this scenario, the source properties are nested within each other up to five levels.
 When mapping this source object to a destination, the default max depth setting of 50 comes into play.
 Lets say it is actually set to 5 instead of 50.
 The mapper will traverse through the properties and map them to the destination object until it reaches the fifth level, i.e., sourceProperty5.
 At this point, the mapper will halt its mapping process to avoid exceeding the defined depth limit.
 As a result, the properties nested beyond this level will not be mapped further.

 However, there might be cases where you need the mapper to delve deeper into the structure than the default depth.
 This could arise if you have a specific use case that demands a deeper mapping hierarchy.
-To cater to such situations, the default max depth setting can be overridden within your configuration.
+To handle these situations, you can change the default maximum depth setting in your configuration.
 By setting a custom max depth value, you can instruct the mapper to traverse more layers of nested properties during the mapping process, accommodating your unique requirements.

 In essence, the default max depth setting serves as a protective measure to prevent infinite mapping loops in cyclic data structures.
-It helps strike a balance between comprehensive mapping and safeguarding against potential stack overflow exceptions, all while offering the flexibility to tailor the depth limit based on your mapping needs.
+It helps find the right balance between mapping everything and preventing problems, like the program running into stack overflow exceptions.

 ## Configuration setup